idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_install_moose.md

 The [conda-based installation](conda.md) is not recommended for INL HPC, as it does not use optimized, architecture-specific compilers.
 However, if you are not seeking performance, and will not use more than one node (to limit the attrition of computational resources), you are free to use them.
+However, use caution when installing conda as running `conda init` may have uninted consequences while using other applications or services as it makes changes to your `~/.bashrc`.

 !alert note
 If you want to use MPI with a conda installation, you will likely need to use the `mpiexec / mpirun`